ravaioli/solarpunk-mandala/framework/core-model/01-ontology-analytic-idealism.md

 You don't have to accept this ontology to contribute, but understanding it is key to understanding the architecture of the mandala model.
 Think of it as our **core philosophical API**.
 All other modules—agency, systems, values—are built to be compatible with this base layer.

+#### Empirical Panpsychism (Koch-Tononi Convergence)

+Analytic Idealism posits consciousness as primary.
+IIT provides the **intrinsic property** that makes this tenable:

+- **Axiom 1 (Koch)**: Consciousness is a fundamental property of any system with cause-effect power upon itself (Φ > 0)
+- **Axiom 2 (Kastrup)**: Matter is the extrinsic appearance of inner experience
+- **Synthesis**: Φ quantifies the *degree of dissociation* from Mind at Large

+**Citation**: Koch, C. (2019). *The Feeling of Life Itself*.
+MIT Press.
+- Page 142: "Cerebellum has 69 billion neurons but Φ≈0 because feed-forward architecture lacks causal autonomy"
+- This **validates** the Tesseract's distinction between biological complexity and conscious capacity

 ```mermaid
 timeline
     title Consciousness Evolution: From Materialism to Conscious Design